 Where to put the litter box

-If your kitty or cat is a city critter, going from a studio apartment or 1 bedroom to a house is a challenge if the litter box is kept in the basement and sleeping quarters are upstairs.
+If your kitty or cat is a city critter, going from a studio apartment or 1 bedroom to a house is a challenge especially if the litter box is kept in the basement and sleeping quarters are upstairs.
 Think from a purrsonal preference: do you want to go up and down 2 flights in the middle of the night?
-And if you are bringing kitties home, they eat, play, pee/poop, sleep, then the cycle starts all over again (not necessarily in that order) and, if in the middle of play, it’s challenging to stop playing in time to seek out the kitty litter.
+And if you are bringing kitties home, they eat, play, pee/poop, sleep, then the cycle starts all over again (not necessarily in that order) and, if in the middle of play, it is challenging for a kitten to stop playing in time to seek out the kitty litter.
 Start with flushable litter in a litter box on each floor in or just outside the bathroom.
 Make it easy for your new kittykat and it will be easier for you!